 (1) the study of movement strategies, including dispersal, migration and nomadism

-(2) the understanding of the spatial and temporal variability of community-level phenological responses to climate change
+(3) the understanding of the spatial and temporal variability of community-level responses to climate change

-(3) the study of large carnivore-human conflicts, and the ecology of brown bear populations in human-dominated landscapes.
+(4) the study of large carnivore-human conflicts, and the ecology of brown bear and otter populations in human-modified landscapes.

-I am a scientisfic researcher at the Biodiversity Research Institute (IMIB; University of Oviedo-Principality of Asturias-CSIC), Spain.
+I am a scientific researcher at the Biodiversity Research Institute (IMIB; University of Oviedo-Principality of Asturias-CSIC), Spain.

 Editorial activity: